LeoProk/PetzyAndroid/README.md

 # PetzyAndroid

-App that show near park from firebase database and have option to add new park
+Android native app that show dog parks around you Using firebase to store and edit data in json format